 Set in a Neo-Gothic building, the famous restaurant has been around for over 130 years and is the symbol of the Old Town.

-Sit outside in the alfresco dining area, where you people-watch.
+Sit outside in the alfresco dining area, where you can people-watch.
 Or sit inside and maybe even catch a performance.
 It would be especially nice if you could get a table on the second-floor balcony overlooking the entire restaurant.

-Address: Strada Stavropoleos 5, București | Hours: 9:00 am to 12:00 am
+Address: Strada Stavropoleos 5, București | Hours: 10am-12am

-6. Watch a synchronized water show at Bucharest Fountain
+6. Bucharest Fountain

 If you are in Bucharest between June and October, you might want to catch a water show on the weekend at the Fontänen von Bukarest (Bucharest Fountain).

-The large fountains at Parcul Unirii have 44 independent fountains spanning over 1.4km, which made the Guinness world record for the longest choreographed fountain system in the world.
+The large fountains at Parcul Unirii have 44 independent fountains spanning over 1.4km, which made the Guinness World Record for the longest choreographed fountain system in the world.
 And it is the first smart fountain in Europe.

 During the 45-minute performance, the multimedia fountain show with synchronized water jets, lights, and music will wow all your senses.
 Plus, it has 3D projects on the water as well.

-Address: Piața Unirii, București | Hours: Every Friday, Saturday, and Sunday at 9:30 pm in June & July; 9:00 pm in August; 8:00 pm in September to the beginning of October
+Address: Piața Unirii, București | Hours: Every Friday, Saturday, and Sunday at 9:30pm in June & July; 9pm in August; 8pm in September to the beginning of October

-7. Enjoy Bucharest night life
+7. Bucharest Nightlife

 2 Days in Bucharest: other unique things to see in Bucharest